 Vaccination Update - 1/19/21

 COVID 19 Vaccine Locations:

-Next Membership Meeting January 12th at 6pm via Zoom.
+Next Membership Meeting May 11th at 6pm Pacific Time via Zoom.

 Please contact firstname.lastname@example.org

 for meeting details.